This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Why is it important to empty my bladder frequently?

 An overfilled bladder can cause autonomic dysreflexia.
 This condition usually happens if your spinal cord injury is above T5-6.
 Your blood pressure becomes very high and can lead to stroke or death.
-Ask caregivers for more information about autonomic dysreflexia.
+Ask healthcare providers for more information about autonomic dysreflexia.

 - You have a fever.